 As you guessed, the brain is the star of this festival.
 With a unique emphasis on cinema, neurology, psychiatry and technology, the Brain Film Fest includes screenings, lectures and workshops all aimed to encourage cinematic creation and raise awareness of the brain, its amazing capabilities and the diseases that threaten it.

-A festival exclusively dedicated to fashion documentaries, Moritz Feed Dog offers some of the most niche content of this spring season.
-Featuring works about Coco Chanel, Patricia Field and everything in between, this is an event for fashion gurus and documentary fans alike.
+A festival exclusively dedicated to fashion documentaries, Moritz Feed Doc offers some of the most niche content of this spring season.
+Featuring works about Brigitte Bardot, Thom Browne and everything in between, this is an event for fashion gurus and documentary fans alike.
 The festival strikes a balance between the glamor and hedonism surrounding fashion with themes that aim to reflect the other side of the coin.
 It explores aspects related to identity, gender, equality and how these concepts are treated both in fashion and in society.

 D'A Film Festival

-Each spring, the D’A Film Festival offers an extensive review of current world cinema, screening an international panorama of the finest films in contemporary cinema.
+Each spring, the D’A Film Festival offers an extensive review of current world cinema, screening an international panorama of the finest contemporary.
 Featuring emerging talents alongside internationally established directors, the festival claims to be one of the Mediterranean’s best events of the spring.
-The large-scale event spreads across several locations in Barcelona and includes supplemental events such as panel discussions, workshops, musical performances and professional development.
+The large-scale event spreads across several locations in Barcelona and includes supplemental events such as panel discussions, workshops, musical performances and professional development workshops.

 Participating venues include CCCB, Filmoteca de Catalunya, Zumzeig and Aribau Cinema.
 Most showings take place in original language with subtitles in either Catalan or Spanish, see the official website for details. dafilmfestival.com